How Is Mesothelioma Diagnosed?

 • Thoracentesis: Doctors insert a needle into your chest.
 This procedure is common for people with pleural mesothelioma.

-Both cytology tests and biopsies help diagnose mesothelioma.
+Both cytology tests and biopsies help diagnose mesothelioma, according to a 2024 study published in the Journal of the American Society of Cytopathology.
 The key difference between the two tests is cytology tests look at fluid, while biopsies take tissue samples.
-Biopsies give more information about cancer cells, which is how doctors determine whether you have cancer.
+Biopsies give more information about cancer cells, which is how doctors determine whether you have mesothelioma.

 Biopsies

-A biopsy is the best test to diagnose mesothelioma.
+biopsy is the best test for confirming a mesothelioma diagnosis.
 This medical procedure takes a sample of tissue that’s studied under a microscope to check for cancer cells.
 Doctors suggest a biopsy if you show signs of mesothelioma.
 Imaging scans, such as CT or PET scans, help guide where the sample should be taken from and assess cancer spread.

 Types of Mesothelioma Biopsies